-☑ Yes.
-If yes, why do you think the data represents the child care market? ?
+⊠Yes.
+If yes, why do you think the data represents the child care market?
 Because the market rate survey was delayed until February-March 2021, most child care facilities around the state had resumed operations.
 As a result, the Lead Agency believes the data accurately reflects the child care market in Oklahoma.
-To assure accuracy of the MRS, Child Care Services conducted an analytical comparison of the rate data collected by The Oklahoma Child Care Resource and Referral Association and the MRS. There was no substantial variation.
+To assure accuracy of the MRS, the Lead Agency conducted an analytical comparison of the rate data collected by the Oklahoma Child Care Resource and Referral Agency and the MRS. There was no substantial variation.